Fort Lauderdale Functional Custody for Miranda Purposes Attorney

 The term ‘custody’ generally means that an officer has taken a person to another place, such as the police department.
 However, there are times when functional custody may have taken place.
 Functional custody occurs when a police officer has detained someone for such a significant period of time, the suspect feels as though they are essentially in custody.
 Additionally, if an officer asks a driver to step out of their vehicle or asks them how much they have had to drink, that could also be considered functional custody, even though the suspect has not been arrested.

-Call Our Functional Custody for Miranda Purposes Attorney in Fort Lauderdale Now
+Call Our Fort Lauderdale Functional Custody for Miranda Purposes Attorney Now

 If you believe you were placed into functional custody and law enforcement violated your rights, our Fort Lauderdale functional custody for Miranda purposes attorney at Meldon Law can help with your case.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation and to learn about your legal options.